 I am working on a factsheet as an introduction to growers in Maryland with three other Ph.D. students at the University of Maryland.
 This factsheet will be submitted to the UMD Extension.

-As for now, research results showed that after 20-days, kale plants inoculated with Pseudomonas putida S2 and S4 did not show plant shoot growth-promoting effects.
-However, it might due to the growth time of kale plants were too short for the kale plants to show the differences in plant shoot biomass.
-In this case, we decided to extend plant growth time until 59-day-old as kale plants are ready to sell.
+To date, research results indicate that after 20-days, kale plants inoculated with Pseudomonas putida S2 and S4 appeared to not show plant growth-promoting effects.
+For all regularly watered plants, the PGPR inoculated plants showed significantly lower biomass accumulation after 20 days.
+Drought-subjected kale plants that were inoculated with P. putida S2 accumulated less biomass than drought-subjected plants without any PGPR inoculation.
+This might be due to the inoculation of PGPR, which impacts the physiology of kale plants, affecting the biomass accumulation of kale plants.
+It may also be attributed to the juvenile growth stage analyzed.
+These experiments are being repeated for different developmental stages.
+In this case, we decided to extend the plant growth time until 59-days when kale plants are ready for sale.
 If we could choose the correct PGPR that can increase the nutritional values, yield, and microbial safety of kale and other leafy greens, we then could promote the use of these PGPR as commercial inoculants for growers not only in the northeast but also across the state.

 We had one more collaborator, Dr. Yue Li, from the Department of Chemistry and Biochemistry at the University of Maryland, who worked with us for High-Pressure Liquid Chromatography-Mass Spectrometry (HPLC-MS).
 For now, we have plant samples ready.
 The analyses will be processed in Spring 2020.